sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

     └── console_<model-name>.py
 ```

 The base class will be put in `console_base.py`.
 The factory function for creating concrete portable console device object will be put in `factory.py`.
-Classes implemented by vendor will be put in the corresponding `<vendor-name>` directory.
+Classes implemented by vendors will be put in the corresponding `<vendor-name>` directory.
 The implementations of different models of the same vendor should be put in the corresponding `console_<model-name>.py` files.
 For instance, the simulator implemented by Microsoft will be put in `microsoft/console_simulator.py`.

 ### Base Class Design